UOA-Heart-Mechanics-Research/biv-me/README.md

 The conda environment named bivme311 can be created and activated by following steps 1-3 below.

 ### Step 1: Clone this repository
-In Git Bash or any other Git-capable terminal, enter the following command to clone the repository.
+In a Git-enabled terminal, enter the following command to clone the repository.

 ```bash
 git clone https://github.com/UOA-Heart-Mechanics-Research/biv-me.git